 Information for Complainants

-A person who feels they have been the target of sexual harassment should meet with the Advisor.
-Anyone may anonymously seek the advice of the Advisor.
+A person who has a concern about sexual harassment or sexual assault is encouraged to consult with the Sexual Harassment Office.
+Anyone may anonymously seek the advice of the Office.

-The Advisor shall provide information about the university's policy and its related procedures to individuals seeking advice.
-The Advisor shall also provide information about other available university services, including the Counseling Centre, Employee Assistance Program, Campus Enforcement and Patrol, Student Health Services, and other appropriate internal and/or external services.
+The Office shall provide information about the university's policy and its related procedures to individuals seeking advice.
+They shall also provide information about other available university services, including the Counseling Centre, Employee Assistance Program, Campus Enforcement and Patrol, Student Health Services, and other appropriate internal and/or external services.

-The Advisor will divulge neither the name of the individual expressing the concern nor the subject of the concern to any third party without the informed and voluntary consent of either party unless the Advisor has reason to believe that the health or safety of a member or members of the university is at risk.
+The Office will divulge neither the name of the individual expressing the concern nor the subject of the concern to any third party without the informed and voluntary consent of either party unless the Office has reason to believe that the health or safety of a member or members of the university is at risk.

-Forms can be found here and must be submitted to the Sexual Harassment Advisor.
+Forms can be found here and must be submitted to the Sexual Harassment Office.